rust-lang/book/src/ch19-03-advanced-traits.md

 One example of a trait with an associated type is the `Iterator` trait that the standard library provides.
 The associated type is named `Item` and stands in for the type of the values the type implementing the `Iterator` trait is iterating over.
-In [“The `Iterator` Trait and the `next` Method”][the-iterator-trait-and-the-next-method]<!-- ignore --> section of Chapter 13, we mentioned that the definition of the `Iterator` trait is as shown in Listing 19-12.
+The definition of the `Iterator` trait is as shown in Listing 19-12.

 ```rust,noplayground
 {{#rustdoc_include ../listings/ch19-advanced-features/listing-19-12/src/lib.rs}}